-In Antigua, there is a lot to appreciate, starting from the colorful market, the cobblestone roads, the colorful homes with their flowery bow windows, the old crumbling churches that have been demolished by terrible earthquakes over the years.
+In Antigua, there is a lot to appreciate, starting from the colorful market, the cobblestone roads, the colorful homes with their flowery bow windows, and the old crumbling churches.

 But if there is one good thing that the European colonizers brought, is the marvelous architecture and the baroque style, creating spectacular palaces with charming courtyards and incredibly beautiful churches, or what remains of them.

 Make sure you visit them among all the other amazing things to do in Antigua.
-And since you’ve got to eat while you are here, I thought I would share my favorite Antigua restaurants, some of which can be considered the best restaurants in Guatemala overall.
+And since you’ve got to eat while you are here, I thought I would share some of the great restaurants in Antigua, some of which can be considered the best restaurants in Guatemala overall.

 You will see how food in Antigua won’t disappoint you whatever kind of diet or budget you have.